 Cub Scouts are broken into a small group called a pack.
 The pack you join is up to you.
 You can look for a pack chartered by an organization you support, or simply choose the one closest to your neighborhood.
 With thousands of Cub Scout Packs across the country, it shouldn’t be hard to find one that fits you and your family.

 Each pack has dedicated leaders and volunteers who are tasked with teaching Cub Scouts both fun and valuable lessons that will help them progress in the program and in life.
 But what makes Cub Scouts truly unique is the opportunity it gives the entire family to be involved in each child’s development.
 From volunteering with the pack to leading activities at home, parents can take full advantage of the extra time they’ll have participating in their Cub Scout's life.

 “Scouting taught me to seek out the best version of myself, to work hard for the things I want to accomplish, because anything worth doing is worth working hard for.”

 - Jacob O.

 Cub Scouting is the foundation of our organization.
-And while it is designed for boys in the kindergarten through fifth grades, this program really involves the whole family as parents pitch in to plan and deliver activities.
+And while it is designed for boys and girls in kindergarten through fifth grades, this program really involves the whole family as parents pitch in to plan and deliver activities.
 Cub Scouting is affirmative and fun focused.
-There are currently 1.3 million Cub Scouts and 395,000 adult volunteers in the United States.